6 Poses to Boost Your Mood

 6. Standing Camel

 Yoga can be a powerful tool for managing stress and enhancing your mood.
-The poses mentioned above offer a range of benefits, from releasing tension in the body to promoting mindfulness and inner calm.
-As we observe Stress Awareness Month in April, take the time to incorporate these poses into your yoga practice or your self-care routine.
+The poses above offer a range of benefits—from releasing physical tension to cultivating mindfulness and inner calm.
+Take time to weave these poses into your yoga practice or self-care routine to support a more balanced, grounded, and energized you.